melodyyangaws/sql-based-etl/source/README.md

 # SQL based data processing with declarative framework
-This is a project developed with the Python CDK for AWS solution SO0141 - SQL based ETL with a declarative framework.
+This is a project developed with Python CDK for the solution SO0141 - SQL based ETL with a declarative framework.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.